openopt/chop/README.md

 # ConstOpt-PyTorch: a library for constrained optimization built on PyTorch
- ...with applications to Adversarially Training Neural Networks
+ ...with applications to Adversarially Training Neural Networks.

 ### Example